Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

+- Cleveland's games this season have gone over 42 points four of seven times.

-- Cleveland and its opponents have gone over the current 42.5-point total in four of seven games this season.
+- Pittsburgh has combined with its opponents to score more than 42 points in four of six games this season.

+- The combined points per game average of the two teams, 44.2, is 2.2 points more than Sunday's over/under.

-- Sunday's over/under is 1.7 points lower than the two team's combined 44.2 points per game average.
+- This contest's over/under is 3.6 points lower than the 45.6 these two squads combine to give up per game in 2020.

-- These two squads surrender a combined 45.6 points per game, 3.1 more than this contest's over/under.

-- Browns games this season feature an average total of 47.9 points, a number 5.4 points higher than Sunday's over/under.
+- The Browns and their opponents have scored an average of 47.9 points per game in 2020, 5.9 more than Sunday's total.

-- The 42.5-point total for this game is 1.5 points below the 44.0 points per game average total in Steelers games this season.
+- The 44.0 PPG average total in Steelers games this season is 2.0 points more than this game's over/under.

 Browns stats and trends

-- Cleveland has four wins against the spread in seven games this year.
+- Cleveland has played seven games, with four wins against the spread.

-- This season, the Browns have one ATS win in two games as a favorite of 3.5 points or more.
+- The Browns have covered the spread once this season when favored by 4.5 points or more (in two chances).

-- Cleveland has hit the over in 57.1% of its opportunities this year (four times over seven games with a set point total).
+- Cleveland has eclipsed the over/under in 57.1% of its opportunities this year (four times over seven games with a set point total).

-- Cleveland is 2-2 against the spread and 2-2 overall in games when it scores more than 22.0 points.
+- Cleveland is 2-2 against the spread and 2-2 overall this season when the team records more than 22.0 points.

-- Cleveland is 3-2 against the spread and 3-2 overall when the team churns out more than 352.3 yards.
+- When Cleveland piles up over 352.3 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Browns have turned the ball over seven times, two more than the Steelers' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Steelers.